reactive/data-client/docs/core/guides/storybook.md

 ## Fixtures

-We'll test three cases: some interesting results in the list, an empty list, and data not existing so loading fallback is shown.
+We'll test three cases with our [fixtures and interceptors](../api/Fixtures.md): some interesting results in the list, an empty list, and data not existing so loading fallback is shown.

 ```typescript title="ArticleResource.ts"